bevyengine/rfcs/rfcs/62-editor-data-model.md

 The type also stores the byte offset of that property from the beginning of a struct instance, which allows packing property values for a struct into a single byte stream, and enables various optimizations regarding diff'ing/patching and serialization.
-Modifying any of the `name`, `value_type`, or `byte_offset` constitute a type change, which mandates migrating all existing instances.

 ```rust
 struct Property {